-Br his enemies, and by the world in general, the duke of Burgundy, during his stay at La Rivière, was regarded not merely as doomed, but as already entrapped and powerless to move.1 At Basel and Strasburg, where the execrations poured upon his name would have shocked the ears of Louis of France, men were wild with exultation.
+Br his enemies, and by the world in general, the duke of Burgundy, during his stay at La Rivière, was regarded not merely as doomed, but as already entrapped and powerless to move.
+At Basel and Strasburg, where the execrations poured upon his name would have shocked the ears of Louis of France, men were wild with exultation.
 "He is caught at last," they exclaimed.
 "On the north and on the south, on the east and on the west, he is environed by foes.
-He would fain get back to his Netherlands; but he is penned in between four walls, and hell is gaping beneath him."2 raine.
-He had mustered about eleven thousand men^{3} - an insufficient force to cope with that of René; but another of from six to nine thousand. under the count of Chimay and other commanders, was waiting, on the borders of Luxembourg, to join him when he had opened a passage.
+He would fain get back to his Netherlands; but he is penned in between four walls, and hell is gaping beneath him."

+All at once this frantic joy was changed into a feeling of alarm, of dismay, almost of despair.
+On the 25th of September Charles had broken up his camp and begun his march across Franche-Comté into Lorraine.
+He had mustered about eleven thousand men - an insufficient force to cope with that of René; but another of from six to nine thousand, under the count of Chimay and other commanders, was waiting, on the borders of Luxembourg, to join him when he had opened a passage.
 Messengers sent to announce his approach to Bièvre, who was defending Nancy, would seem to have reached their destination.
 But the march was somewhat protracted by the scarcity of supplies, and after the frontier had been crossed, by the necessity of avoiding an encounter before the reënforcements had joined.
 Taking his course through Besançon, Vesoul, and Neufchâteau, the duke reached the neighborhood of Toul, twelve miles west of Nancy, on the 11th of October.
 Having penetrated so far to the north, with the Moselle between himself and the enemy, he had secured his communications with Luxembourg. from which he began at once to draw supplies and the expected succors.
 But he was also met by the intelligence that Nancy had surrendered three days before.4